RafyAmgadBenjamin/02_trivia_api/README.md

 * General:
   * It allows the user to play the **quiz game**
-  * You have to send the quiz category and previous questions in request body
+  * You have to submit the quiz category and previous questions in request body
   * It returns a new question to answer which is not in the previous questions
 * Sample: ```curl http://127.0.0.1:5000/quizzes -X POST -H "Content-Type: application/json" -d '{"previous_questions": [22], "quiz_category": {"type": "Art", "id": "2"}}'```